achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_Labels.png](Images/QGIS_Labels.png)

 You can further color-code the points based on measured temperatures.
 Right click again on the new layer and select `Properties...`.
-Her you can select `Symbology` and choose `Graduated` as the model:
+Here you can select `Symbology` and choose `Graduated` as the model:

 ![Images/QGIS_ColorByValue.png](Images/QGIS_ColorByValue.png)